-Recently, while trying, in vain, to downsize, I came across my first childhood puzzle from 1951, a complicated jigsaw puzzle from the late fifties, and an easier one from 1976.
+Recently, while trying, in vain, to downsize, I came across my first childhood puzzle from 1951, another complicated jigsaw puzzle from the late fifties, and an easier one from 1976.
 Finding these treasures distracted me.
 I took time to play with my first puzzle.
 I stopped to smell it, and it faintly reminded me of my mom.
 I rediscovered the salamander shaped piece, which I loved as a toddler.

 Most researchers credit John Spilsbury with inventing the concept of jigsaw puzzles in the 1760s, in England.
 He glued a map onto a wooden board and cut it into pieces using a scroll saw.
 The puzzle was used to teach children geography.
 His idea evolved and various puzzles were developed to suit the cultural and historical interests of the times.
 Puzzle themes varied from nursery rhymes to war.
 At first, only the wealthy could enjoy puzzles; they were expensive because production was time consuming.
 Eventually, with the advent of die-cut cardboard and mass-production, even the poorest of families could afford to own puzzles.
 Newsstands offered a puzzle of the week for a few pennies, which provided inexpensive family fun during hard times.